This post was updated on March 2, 2020.

-If a full-on renovation is long term goal, you can also set up activities and contests that get departments familiar with each other in the short term, especially for larger multi-department projects.
+If a full-on renovation is a long term goal, you can also set up activities and contests that get departments familiar with each other in the short term, especially for larger multi-department projects.

-5. Reward and Recognize Your Employees for Their Achievements
+6. Reward and Recognize Employees

 From spot bonuses to rewards that reinforce your company core values, there are many options when deciding what kind of rewards and recognition program to set up for your company.
 We recommend you evaluate what type of rewards and recognition program is the best fit with your company.

 Ask yourself: do your employees respond well to gift cards, trophies, or after-work dinners?
 Are your employees more interested in redeeming their own items and experiences for a job well-done?
 And how much automation will your program come with so your HR department doesn’t end up weighed down with the manual process of managing all these gift cards and employee discounts?